 There are lots of things firms can do to improve their approach to fee negotiating.
 Here are 17 tips:

-- Make sure key people understand the relationship between price and profit – a study by McKinsey in 27 industries (most of them with lower margins than law firm) showed that, on average, a 1% increase in price leads to a 10% increase in profits.
+- Make sure key people understand the relationship between price and profit – a study by McKinsey in 27 industries (most of them with lower margins than professional firms) showed that, on average, a 1% increase in price leads to a 10% increase in profits.
 Even if your margins are 20%, you’ll make an extra 5% profit if you can bill just 1% more.
 The extra fees drop straight down to the bottom line as profit.
 Conversely, writing off fees has a dramatic negative effect on profits.

 - Analyse your business in terms of client profitability.
 Many firms have a group of clients that could be called profit vampires.
 They challenge you on fees all the time.
 They might be trophy clients, but be a pain to work for.
 You might have discounted to win them in the first place and have planned to find ways of increasing your rates, but be finding it impossible to do so.
 These clients need to be shifted up or out!
 Let them drain your rival’s profitability, not yours!

 - Get the relationship right.
 Avoid those relationships where you could describe them as ‘master – slave’.
 Try to develop ‘peer–to-peer’ relationships based on mutual trust.
 This may take time, but will be worth it, both for the client and for you as the service provider.

 - Prepare for conversations on fee negotiation.
 The worst people at winging it appear to be senior, who seem to be saying to themselves “I’ve been doing this for 20 years – I know what I’m doing and don’t need to prepare!”
 Back of the taxi preparation is risky given the implications of getting this right or wrong.